-Overwhelmed developers or developers exposed to the wrong level of abstraction (too high or low) default to requesting help or resources from their Ops team.
-This results in highly qualified Op teams needing to bash through repetitive tickets, an activity called ticket ops.
+Overwhelmed developers or developers exposed to the wrong level of abstraction (too high or too low) default to requesting help or resources from their Ops team.
+This results in highly qualified Ops teams needing to bash through repetitive tickets, an activity called ticket ops.
 For Ops, this is simply draining and boring.
 It's also wildly unproductive.
-And while they’re kept busy, developers are waiting and distracted.
+And while they’re kept busy, developers are constantly waiting and distracted.
 It’s a lose-lose situation.
-Ops should instead be platform teams focused on improving and automating workflows.
+Ops should instead build a platform focused on abstracting the underlying complexity away from developers, while still providing them with the right level of context to do their best work.

-How Humanitec products help you eliminate ticket ops
+How the Humanitec helps you eliminate ticket ops

 Enable developer self-service